 The polyphenols in lemon (lemon water) were found to suppress diet-induced obesity in mice.
 They also could prevent the accumulation of body fat (7).

 Consuming lemon juice with a bit of honey can also have preventive effects on weight gain.
-Lemon honey juice was found to reduce BMI, fat mass, and total serum triglycerides in healthy individuals (8).
+Lemon honey juice was found to reduce BMI, fat mass, and total serum triglyceridesi XRefers to the total number of triglycerides in the blood, which are a type of fat whose high levels can cause heart issues. in healthy individuals (8).

 3. May Help Prevent Kidney Stones

 Lemon water contains citrate (the salt in citric acid present in lemon water) that binds to calcium and helps prevent stone formation (9).